StratosL/Site-Check/README.md

 2. Generate an app password: https://myaccount.google.com/apppasswords
 3. Use your Gmail address as `SMTP_USER` and the app password as `SMTP_PASS`

+Correct Formatting
+Let's say your App Password is:

+abcd efgh ijkl mnop

+In your .env file, it should look like this, with no spaces:

+EMAIL_PASS="abcdefghijklmnop"

 ### 4. Start the Application